 - The position of incidental features such as yard areas, refuse storage area, staff and patrons toilets and staff changing areas.

 You are strongly recommended to engage the services of an architect with previous experience in the development of food premises, which in most cases will hasten approval for the development.

 Specifications of proposed construction materials and finishes are essential.
 They can either be included on the plan or in a separate specifications sheet.

 The information contained in the plans and specifications should enable the Environmental Health Officer and Building Officer to check that the proposed premises complies with the appropriate Regulations and Codes.
 The Environmental Health Officer needs to be able to develop an idea of how the premises will operate.
 It is also useful to indicate the type of menu that is envisaged as this may influence the kitchen design.

 Please note it is most important in the establishment of new premises that the site is suitable, and has sufficient space.
-It must be able to accommodate provision of a Grease Trap (refer to information on this site relating to Grease Traps) and Extract Ventilation over cooking equipment and allow sufficient kitchen space for hygienic operation of the premises.
+It must be able to accommodate provision of a grease convector (refer to information on this site relating to grease convectors) and extract ventilation over cooking equipment and allow sufficient kitchen space for hygienic operation of the premises.

 Food Handling Certificate which is available through the Eastern Institute of Technology

 +64 6 844 8710

 Innovative Educators & Hospitality Training Solutions Ltd - We are able to offer food safety units 167 and 168.
 Level 3 Food Safety Planning and an APL process for National Certificate in Professional Cookery Level 4.
 We also offer the Licence Controllers Qualification (units 4646 and 16705) and a Liquor Licensing Service.